Rehab19/my-python-workshop/hands-on-flask-01-hello-world-app-on-ec2-linux2/flask-04-creating-rest-api-on-ec2-linux2/README.md

 - Part 4 - Testing the API Implementation on EC2 Instance

-## Part 1 - Getting to know REST API
+## Part 1 - Getting to know REST API:

 [REST (REpresentational State Transfer)](https://en.wikipedia.org/wiki/Representational_state_transfer) is a software architectural style that defines a set of constraints to be used for creating Web services.